appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 * Disk: SSD
 * Username: ci-username
 * Password: generate a password and make a note of it
-* Resource Group: ci-mycompany (or similar, or in an existing resource group)
+* Resource Group: ci-mycompany (or similar, or select an existing resource group)
 * Location: <YourAzureRegion>
-* Size: (e.g D2_V2 with at least 2-cores, this is not critical at this stage, and can be changed later)
+* Size: (e.g D2_V2 with at least 2-cores, size is not critical at this stage, and can be changed later)
 * use all other defaults

-The new VM machine, and associated netoerk resources will be created in the resource group you named above.
+The new VM machine will be created, along with a bunch of other networking resources, all contained in the resource group you named above.

 ## Setup a Public Static IP Address

 By default, when you create your VM, it will assigned a dynamic Public IP address.

-This is helpful for getting started quickly, but if you ever shut down your CI server VM, the chances are it will start up with a different public IP address each time, forcing you to change your DNS recrods for your SSL certificate.
+This is helpful for getting started quickly, but if you ever shut down your CI server VM, the chances are it will start up with a different public IP address each time, forcing you to change your DNS records for your custom domain (coming later).

-Here we are going to associate a static IP address to your CI server, so you have a fixed IP address to bind your SSL certificate to.
+Next, we are going to associate a static IP address to your CI server so that you have a fixed IP address to bind your custom domain to.

 In the Azure Portal